Exterior House Painting Pricing Guide

 Schedule an Estimate

-Please scroll down to find homes that are typical to the South Shore, South Coast, and Boston-area and see our ballpark pricing for painting those homes.
-Look for photos of homes that look like yours in both style and size to get a feel for our pricing.
+Please scroll down to find homes that are typical to the South Shore, South Coast, and Boston-area and see ballpark pricing for painting those homes.
+Look for photos of homes that look like yours in both style and size.

-Low-budget scenario: If your home is up for sale, we can paint one coat of paint instead of two to make it “open house” presentable.
+Low-budget scenario: If your home is up for sale, we can specify one coat of paint instead of two to make it “open house” presentable.

 Higher budget scenario: If you want the most durable paint job on your “forever home” – we can specify two coats of premium paint.